Founded in August 2007, the mission of Impossible Possibilities (IP) is "to inspire students through education."

-Impossible Possibilities provides financial assistance to students based on academic achievement, life experience, desire to succeed and individual need.
-Each recipient is granted a $1,500 scholarship for higher learning.
+IP provides financial assistance to students based on academic achievement, life experience, desire to succeed and individual need.
+Each recipient receives a $2,000 scholarship.
 The scholarship can be used for tuition purposes or to defray overall expenses.
-Click here to review the scholarship initiative guidelines.
+Click here to view scholarship submission guidelines

-The organization offers grants for programs that promote student interaction and advancement.
-Troublesome statistics reveal some schools in the DFW area are well below the state average in key education categories, such as drop out rates and SAT scores.
-Impossible Possibilities provides funding for various programs, including, but not limited to: curriculum building, science fairs, college prep courses, reading programs and education-based field trips.
-Click here for more information.
+The organization awards grants for programs that promote student education.
+Statistics reveal that some schools in the DFW area are well below the state average in key education categories, such as drop out rates and SAT scores.
+IP awards $500 and $1,000 grants for various programs, including, but not limited to: curriculum building, science fairs, college prep courses, reading programs and education-based field trips.
+Click here to view grant submission guidelines

 IP's incentivized reading-achievement program currently works with more than 1,400 students at three local Fort Worth ISD elementary schools, including Cesar Chavez, Washington Heights and Woodway.
 Click here for Maven's Milestones program details

 This program offers middle and high school students a day-in-the-life experience job shadowing professionals in the DFW area.
 Previous episodes include Firefighter for a Day, Fighter Jet Pilot for a Day, and TV News Anchor for a Day.
 Click here for Glimpse program details